-The test's HIPIOC\BIND\ULP ioctl() call failed.
+The test's HIPIOC_BIND_ULP ioctl() call failed.
 For the source (SRC), the output (writing) call failed; for the destination (DST), the input (reading) call failed.
-The reason is any of those described by the intro(2) man page.
+The reason is any of those described by the intro(2) man page and "Common Implications of Error Reasons" on page 84.

-This indicates either a problem with the software or too many applications trying to use the ULP-id.
-Perhaps the driver has not been built into the operating system or the IRIS HIPPI software has not been installed properly.
+This indicates a problem with the software, too many applications trying to use the ULP-id, or a board that is shutdown.
+Perhaps the driver has not been built into the operating system or the IRIS HIPPI software has not been installed properly or the board has been shutdown with hipcntl shutdown.
 This error message also appears if more than four applications (for example, instances of hiptest) try to use ULP-id 0x89.